gmickel/CodeWhisper/CUSTOMIZATION.md

 # Customizing CodeWhisper

-This guide explains how to customize CodeWhisper to fit your specific needs.
+This guide explains how to customize CodeWhisper to fit your specific needs and workflow.

 ## Table of Contents